-Cheryl’s professional development initiatives involve collaborating with school districts as they redesign their literacy instruction.
+Dr. Dozier’s professional development initiatives involve collaborating with school districts as they redesign and re-imagine literacy instructional practices.
 Two of the schools where Cheryl was a literacy coach received the New York State Exemplary Reading Award through the New York State Reading Association.
-Cheryl’s research and teaching examine relationships among responsive teaching, learners, and families toward creating a more just society.
-She has shared her research on responsive literacy coaching and teacher preparation at national and international conferences.
+Currently, Cheryl brings together C-TEN, a group of educators including superintendents, principals, teachers, teacher educators, School of Education leaders, community collaborators, and graduate students across multiple departments to explore initiatives, policies, issues, and partnerships with schools.
+Dr. Dozier has shared her research on responsive literacy coaching and teacher preparation at national and international conferences.